Cover photo for Scott Lee Faulkner's Obituary

 In the end, despite his Princeton days, his service on an aircraft carrier, or the decades of surgical care, Scott’s most lasting legacy is in his family and in the community he loved and served.
 It would be an insurmountable task to trace the lives changed and bettered by his involvement, but those beloved by him and who cherish him were ever-present in his final days, which were passed in the company of friends and family.

-A celebration of life will be held at St. Paul’s Episcopal Church of Franklin, TN at 11:00 on Friday, October 18th.
+A celebration of life will be held at St. Paul’s Episcopal Church of Franklin, TN at 11:00 on Friday, October 18th, which will also be live-streamed on the St. Paul's Episcopal Church Facebook page.
 Visitation will be held prior to the service from 9:00 until 11:00.
 In lieu of flowers, the family asks for donations to St. Paul’s Episcopal Church or Le Bonheur Children’s Hospital in memory of Scott.

 To order memorial trees or send flowers to the family in memory of Scott Lee Faulkner, please visit our flower store.